-Why you need it: Vitamin D is really a precursor to a steroid hormone.
+Vitamin D is really a precursor to a steroid hormone.
 It impacts not only our skeletal structure, but also our blood pressure, immunity, mood, brain function, and ability to protect ourselves from cancer.

-Where to get it: Sunlight, Halibut, Carp Fish, Raw Milk, Tuna, Cord Liver Oil, Whitefish, etc
+Sunlight, Halibut, Carp Fish, Raw Milk, Tuna, Cord Liver Oil, Whitefish, etc

 Vitamin E is key for strong immunity and healthy skin and eyes.
 In recent years, vitamin E supplements have become popular as antioxidants.
 These are substances that protect cells from damage.
 However, the risks and benefits of taking vitamin E supplements are still unclear.
-It protects fatty acids and helps in maintenance of muscles and red blood cells.
+It protects fatty acids and helps in the maintenance of muscles and red blood cells.

-Where to get it: eggs, vegetable oils, margarine, mayonnaise; nuts, seeds, fortified cereals.
+Eggs, vegetable oils, margarine, mayonnaise; nuts, seeds, fortified cereals.

 Vitamin K is an essential vitamin for your body.